- Booking Type Instant booking

 The eighth highest mountain in the world, Mount Manaslu (8163 m) is located near the border of Nepal and Tibet.
 Actually, the name Manaslu literally means ‘The Spirit Mountain’ in local language.
 Trekking Manaslu is one of the most delightful adventures in the Nepalese Himalayas.

 This is truly a trek of a lifetime, in which you will be blown away by the spectacular scenery not just once but many times.

 We kindly refer to the Itinerary tab for a day-by-day overview of the route that we will take.
 If you have any questions to this trek, please do not hesitate to contact us here at Bookmundi.

-Day 14: Drive from Chyamje and back to Kathmandu
+Day 11: Drive from Dharapani to Kathmandu or Pokhara 234 KM

 - Airport pick up & drop-off

 - An experience Guide (trained by Ministry of tourism) and all his expenses related to food, accommodation, salary, insurance, equipment. etc

 - Three times meals a day such as Breakfast, Lunch & Dinner during the trekking